 A group of private organizations petitioned the EPA to begin regulating the emissions of four greenhouse gases, including carbon dioxide from vehicles, under the Clean Air Act (CAA).
 But the EPA denied the petition in 2003, claiming that the CAA did not authorize it to issue mandatory regulations to address global climate change.
 The agency further said that even if it had the authority to set GHG emission standards, it would be unwise to do so at that time because a causal link between greenhouse gases and the increase in global warming had not been established.

-The petitioners, which were joined by the state of Massachusetts and other state and local governments, sought review of the EPA decision in the U.S. Court of Appeals of the District of Columbia, which rejected their bid.
+The petitioners, which were joined by the state of Massachusetts and other state and local governments, subsequently sought review of the EPA decision in the U.S. Court of Appeals of the District of Columbia, which rejected their bid.
 But the high court sided with the states.

 The “EPA identifies nothing suggesting that Congress meant to curtail EPA’s power to treat greenhouse gases as air pollutants,” said the opinion, which was approved in a 5-4 vote.